Roentengium/Distro-Hopping-Scripts/README.md

 # Alpine System
 Made for any system that use the APK package manager

+# Arch System
+Made for any system that usese the pacman package manager

 # Debian System
 Predictably, made for any systems that use the APT package manager